carpentries-incubator/SDC-BIDS-sMRI/episodes/03-Image_Preproc_Part2.md

 - "What is spatial normalization?"
 - "What are 'templates', 'spaces', 'atlases'?"
 objectives:
-- "Understand reference spaces"
+- "Understand reference spaces and registration process"
 keypoints:
-- "Reference spaces offer a way to map and compare brain anatomy across individuals, modalities, and timepoints"
+- "spatial normalization offer a way to map and compare brain anatomy across individuals, modalities, and timepoints"
 ---
 ## You Are Here!
 ![course_flow](../fig/episode_3/Course_flow_3.png)